jiffylube/Optical-potato/README.md

 # Optical-potato
-OCR project utilizing google tesseract
+OCR project utilizing google tesseract.

+This is a optical character recognition project for reading simple PDFS / PDF pictures.
+Implementations on future projects will follow.